MGAPS/mgaps-website/README.md

 ### Updating static content

+This is where you will edit the pages within the website.
+The pages can be found under the `static/` directory.
 Static content is written in [Markdown](https://daringfireball.net/projects/markdown/syntax) format.
 Using this format, you have access to many features, including links, images, bullet lists, tables, code blocks, quotes, and many more.

 To update a static page, simply edit the source Markdown file. `mgaps-website` will compile Markdown source to HTML during compilation.